Robby Gordon: Cup Series

 In 2006, Gordon's team used engines from Dale Earnhardt, Inc., and showed slight improvement over the previous year's performance over the first few races.
 He performed well at Sonoma and Watkins Glen, qualifying and finishing in the Top 10 in both races.
 For the 2007 season, Gordon switched to the Ford Fusion, with engines supplied from Roush-Yates.
-He started his season with a 15th-place finish in the 2007 Daytona 500, and picked up a few Top 10 finishes, before he had a break-out race at Sears Point in which he qualified second, led a race-high 48 laps, and finished 16th.
-He had two Top 10s by year's end, and finished 26th in points.
+He started his season with a fifteenth-place finish in the 2007 Daytona 500, and picked up a few top-ten finishes, before he had a break-out race at Sears Point in which he qualified second, led a race-high 48 laps, and finished sixteenth.
+He had two top-tens by year's end, and finished 26th in points.

 On February 1, 2008, Gordon said he would go to Dodge in 2008, marking his 4th change in as many years.
 He also announced a technical, manufacturing and marketing services agreement with Gillett Evernham Motorsports.
 After dropping to 33rd in points, Gordon announced he would be running Toyotas in 2009, which would be his fifth change in as many years.

 Gordon competed in fewer races in 2010, as Jim Beam did not renew its contract.
 In October, he founded Speed Energy as a means to generate funding for RGM.
 The team finished 34th in 2009 owner's standings.
 In January 2010, Gordon formed an alliance with BAM Racing, his sixth change in six years.
 In 2010, with Ted Musgrave driving, his team failed to qualify at Pocono, the first time since the 2005 race at Texas.
 He performed well at Sonoma in the Toyota Save Mart 350 and ended up second to Jimmie Johnson, which secured some part-time sponsorship for RGM.
-A penalty involving another team moved the No. 7 back into the Top 35.
+A penalty involving another team moved the No. 7 back into the top-35.
 Due to a commitment in Argentina, Bobby Labonte drove the No. 7 at Loudon.
 P. J. Jones and Kevin Conway have also shared the No. 7; Gordon entered a No. 07 car for a number of races.